-...
-Lectures begin 24th.
-Laboratory rising, I hear, but I have no place to erect my chair, but move about like the cuckoo, depositing my notions in the chemical lecture-room 1st term; in the Botanical in Lent, and in Comparative Anatomy in Easter.
+I have no place to erect my chair, but move about like the cuckoo, depositing my notions in the chemical lecture-room 1st term; in the Botanical in Lent, and in Comparative Anatomy in Easter.

 I am continually engaged in stirring up the Clarendon Press, but they have been tolerably regular for two months.
 I find nine sheets in thirteen weeks is their average.
 Tait gives me great help in detecting absurdities.
-I am getting converted to Quaternions, and have put some in my book, in a heretical form, however, for as the Greek alphabet was used up, I have used German capitals from \mathfrak{A} to \mathfrak{F} to stand for Vectors, and, of course, ∇ occurs continually.
-This letter is called "Nabla,"1 and the investigation a Nablody.
+I am getting converted to Quaternions, and have put some in my book, in a heretical form, however, for as the Greek alphabet was used up, I have used German capitals from $\mathfrak A$ to $\mathfrak A$ to stand for Vectors, and, of course, ∇ occurs continually.
+This letter is called "Nabla," and the investigation a Nablody.
 You will be glad to hear that the theory of gases is being experimented on by Profs.
-Loschmidt and Stefan of Vienna, and that the conductivity of air and hydrogen are within 2 per cent of the value calculated from my experiments on friction of gases, though the diffusion of one gas into another is "in erglanzender ubcreinstimmung mit $\frac{dp}{dr}$ schen Theorie."
+Loschmidt and Stefan of Vienna, and that the conductivity of air and hydrogen are within 2 per cent of the value calculated from my experiments on friction of gases, though the diffusion of one gas into another is "in erglanzender ubereinstimmung mit $\frac{dp}{dt}$ schen Theorie."

-TO PROFESSOR W. G. ADAMS.
+To Professor W. G. Adams.